Stilic/flative/README.md

 ```

 ### Compile
-For compile it with PyInstaller for your current platform, use `pyinstaller --onefile --noconsole --add-data locales;locales -n flative main.py`.
+For compile it with PyInstaller for your current platform, use `pyinstaller --onefile --noconsole -n flative main.py`.

 ## Contribution
 ### Translations